sebastianbrubaker/toronto_uhi_analysis/README.md

 # Toronto-UHI-Analysis
-Gauging location and severity of Urban Heat Islands in the City of Toronto
+Assessing the relationship between median income and land surface temperature in the City of Toronto